RhysWhite/Rhys-White.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This website is still under construction, in the meantime please visit (https://people.uea.ac.uk/p_leftwich/) for information about me and links to my projects and papers.
+This website is still under construction, in the meantime please visit [my UEA webpage](https://people.uea.ac.uk/p_leftwich/) for information about me and links to my projects and papers.